Cancellation property

-In mathematics, the notion of cancellative is a generalization of the notion of invertible.
+In mathematics, the notion of cancellativity (or cancellability) is a generalization of the notion of invertibility that does not rely on an inverse element.

 An element a in a magma (M, ∗) has the left cancellation property (or is left-cancellative) if for all b and c in M, a ∗ b = a ∗ c always implies that b = c.

 An element a in a magma (M, ∗) has the right cancellation property (or is right-cancellative) if for all b and c in M, b ∗ a = c ∗ a always implies that b = c.

 An element a in a magma (M, ∗) has the two-sided cancellation property (or is cancellative) if it is both left- and right-cancellative.